ory/oathkeeper-maester/README.md

 # oathkeeper-k8s-controller

-This project contains a Kubernetes controller that allows users to manage Oathkeeper rules definitions.
+This project contains a Kubernetes controller that uses Custom Resources to manage Oathkeeper rules definitions.
+The project is based on [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder)

 ## Prerequisites

-- recent version of go with support for modules (e.g: 1.12.6)
+- recent version of Go language with support for modules (e.g: 1.12.6)
 - make
 - kubectl
-- access to running K8s cluster / minikube / KIND (https://github.com/kubernetes-sigs/kind)
+- access to K8s environment: minikube or KIND (https://github.com/kubernetes-sigs/kind), or a remote K8s cluster

 ## How to use it